network-science-lab/infmax-mds-ltm-mln/README.md

 ## Structure of the repository
 ```
 .
-├── _data_set               -> networks to compute actors' marginal efficiency for + python wrapper
+├── README.md
+├── analysis                -> code to be merged into `src`
+├── data
+│   ├── experiment_setup    -> template configuration files with actulally used experimental setup
+│   ├── networks            -> networks used in exmeriments
+│   ├── processed_results
+│   ├── raw_results
-├── _test_data              -> examplary results of the simulator used in the E2E test
+│   └── test                -> examplary results of the simulator used in the E2E test
 ├── env                     -> a definition of the runtime environment
-├── src                     -> scripts to execute experiments according to provided configs
 ├── example_config.yaml     -> an example of the config accepted by the simulator
-├── README.md
-├── run_experiments.py      -> main entrypoint to trigger the pipeline
+├── run_experiments.py      -> an entrypoint to trigger the pipeline to evaluate MDS in InfMax
+├── src                     -> scripts to execute experiments and process the retults
 ├── test_reproducibility.py -> E2E test to prove that results can be repeated
 └── visualise.ipynb         -> a notebook to produce results analysis
 ```